Equality and Diversity

 The WRES has clear links with the Equality Delivery System EDS2.

-Our Annual data of the Workforce Race Equality Standard can be found here.
+Read our annual data of the Workforce Race Equality Standard.

-Our Annual report of the Workforce Race Equality Standard can be found here, which explains the data in more detail and our proposed actions.
+Read our annual report of the Workforce Race Equality Standard, which explains the data in more detail and our proposed actions.